Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `"normal"`: Triggered during AI normal state
 - `"surprise"`: Triggered during AI surprise state
 - `"death"`: Triggered during AI death state
+- `"idle"`: Non-player characters (AI characters and pets) will automatically play idle sounds at random intervals
+  - Play interval can be configured in `IdleAudioConfig.json`
+  - Default interval is 30-45 seconds (random)
+  - Will not play when the character is dead
 - If a sound with the specified tag doesn't exist, the original game event will be used (no fallback to other tags)

 ### Sound File Requirements